 Yet, the connection of vv.
-33–36 with the overall scenario of the preceding verses is real; this is not an aside.2 The assumption is that the women, equally gifted with knowledge, wisdom, and discernment, have participated in the evaluation of prophecy (the diakrinetōsan of v.
+33–36 with the overall scenario of the preceding verses is real; this is not an aside.[2.Perhaps the reason that vv.
+33–36 seem to interrupt the section is not that they are an interpolation but that interpreters have often overlooked the fact that Paul is talking very specifically about the women’s involvement in the tongues/prophecy practices under consideration.]
+The assumption is that the women, equally gifted with knowledge, wisdom, and discernment, have participated in the evaluation of prophecy (the diakrinetōsan of v.
 29; cf. the gift of diakriseis pneumatōn, discernment of spirits, in 12:10), likely speaking up in much the same way that v.
 30 posits.
 The problem was that responding critically to one’s husband (and “evaluation” does presume the possibility of a negative conclusion), even if by a revelation, would have worsened the shameful situation already described in ch.
 11.

 Furthermore, the alternative is odd at best: Paul would then be saying that because a woman is subordinate/submissive (hupotassesthōsan) she should not ask questions publicly in order to learn.
 Even for the traditional interpretation this is a strange thought, since being in submission has meant assuming the role of learner rather than teacher.
 No, Paul is implying, sarcastically, that the women who have been shaming their men by speaking up have something to learn.
 Even if they have knowledge, even if they have a revelation—whatever “spiritual powers” (v.
 37) they might have been given—their spirits are subject to their control (v.
 32), and their gifts are useless unless they serve love (13:2).
 If what a woman has to say doesn’t build up (both in terms of honoring her head, and through him God, and in terms of bearing contextualized witness to the uninitiated), then the loving thing to do is shut up.